Macronutrient Calculator

 These calculations provide evidence-based estimates, but individual responses vary considerably based on genetics, metabolic health, training history, and other factors.

-The system automatically identifies when caloric targets are insufficient to support minimum protein and fat requirements, suggesting safer alternatives to prevent nutritional inadequacy or metabolic complications.
+The system automatically identifies when caloric targets are insufficient to support minimum requirements, suggesting safer alternatives to prevent nutritional inadequacy or metabolic complications.

 This tool provides educational guidance and should not substitute for medical advice.
-For complex health conditions, eating disorder history, pregnancy, or specialised clinical needs, consult qualified healthcare professionals.
+For complex health conditions, eating disorder history, pregnancy, breastfeeding, kidney disease, or specialised clinical needs, consult qualified healthcare professionals.

 Implementation strategy